+export the diagnostic log.
 Diagnostic Log File

+Export to

+ACE2-E4E4

-This allows the export of diagnostic log files to a connected USB Storage for sending to Raritan Support.
-Please do not remove the USB Storage during export!
+This allows the export of diagnostic

+log files to a connected USB Drive

+for sending to Raritan Support.

+Please do not remove the USB drive

-No USB Storage connected.
+during export!

+4. Wait until the User Station finishes the export, displaying the

+"Successfully finished" message as well as the filename of the

+diagnostic log.